-Stretchly is cross-platform open source app that reminds you to take breaks when working with computer.
-By default, it runs in your tray and shows reminder window every 10 minutes, that is open for 20 seconds, containing idea for microbreak.
+Stretchly is a cross-platform open source app that reminds you to take breaks when working with computers.
+By default, it runs in your tray and shows a reminder window every 10 minutes that is open for 20 seconds, containing ideas for microbreak.

-Every 30 minutes, it shows window containing idea for longer 5 minute break.
+Every 30 minutes, it shows a window containing ideas for a longer 5 minute break.
 You can pause/resume reminding of breaks.
-On Windows and macOS, you can set app to start at login.
-You can also skip to the next break or microbreak anytime from menu, or reset (restart) breaks.
+On Windows and macOS, you can set the app to start at login.
+You can also skip to the next break or microbreak anytime from the menu, or reset (restart) breaks.
 Microbreaks and breaks can be customized:

 - You can set duration and interval of break